DHP-stottepakke/pages/pages/dmp_supporting_info/support_04_store_protect.md

 ### Which data storage guidelines will you be following?
 Institutions commonly have a storage guide that explains available infrastructure and which data can be stored where.

+Please use the 'Add' button for adding any new guide.
+Selecting your institution will provide a link to recommended guidelines.
+You can also paste a policy/guideline url in the search box to add further guidelines.
+In collaboration projects there might be multiple relevant storage guidelines for your project.

 Institutional storage guides:
 * [NTNU Data storage guide](https://i.ntnu.no/wiki/-/wiki/English/Data+storage+guide)
 * [UiB Storage guide](https://www.uib.no/en/foremployees/153608/storage-guide)
 * [UiO Data storage guide](https://www.uio.no/english/services/it/security/lsis/storage-guide.html)
 * [UiT Research data portal - Processing and storage](https://en.uit.no/research/research-dataportal/art?p_document_id=729174)

-Alternatively, you can add storage guidelines manually.
-In collaboration projects there might be multiple guidelines of relevance for your project.

 ### What is the expected total volume of data in the project?